Jubilance in Times Square as New York marks the new year

 But the event, broadcast live on national television, went off without a hint of trouble, as a festive mood prevailed despite - or perhaps because of - the heavy police presence.

-"This is the center of the world on New Year's Eve," said Rick Milley, 60, who traveled from Boston with his wife, Debbie, 59, to ring in the new year in Times Square.
+"This is the centre of the world on New Year's Eve," said Rick Milley, 60, who travelled from Boston with his wife, Debbie, 59, to ring in the new year in Times Square.

 "This was on our bucket list," Debbie Milley said as the couple took pictures of themselves using a selfie stick.